MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

 For these reasons, we recommend moving or redirecting known folders to OneDrive if you're an enterprise or large organization.
 [See all our recommendations for configuring the sync app](ideal-state-configuration.md).
 Small or medium businesses may also find this useful, but keep in mind you'll need some experience configuring policies.
 For info about the end-user experience, see [Protect your files by saving them to OneDrive](https://support.office.com/article/d61a7930-a6fb-4b95-b28a-6552e77c3057).

 > [!NOTE]
-  > Before enabling KFM, validate you do not have any existing 'Windows Known Folder' GPO's configurationed for Documents, Pictures, or Desktop folders.
+> Before enabling Known Folder Move, validate that you do not have any existing Windows Known Folder GPOs configured for Documents, Pictures, or Desktop folders.
+>
-  > KFM will not deploy correctly if Documents, Pictures, or Desktop folders are pointing to their non-default location.
+> Known Folder Move will not deploy correctly if Documents, Pictures, or Desktop folders are pointing to their non-default location.
+>
-  > Also, Documents, Pictures, or Desktop folders must have their 'Location' setting to 'Unconfigured'.
+> Documents, Pictures, and Desktop folders must also have their **Location** set to **Unconfigured**.

 ## Prepare to move known folders on existing devices